youssefaltai/task50/README.md

 ### Existing the app

-1. Just hit CTRL+C in the terminal window
+1. Just hit 'CTRL+C' in the terminal window

 ## How everything works